 Our centre is committed to student-focused learning, with flexible and innovative delivery methods to ensure our students can find an option that is best suited to their educational goals, experiences and external environment.
 Our Pathway Programs are a major pillar in the University of Newcastle’s commitment to equity and excellence through widening participation, access, retention and success in Higher Education, particularly for students from low SES and first in family backgrounds who often suffer from social inequities and challenges.

-We offer two Enabling Pathway Programs; Open Foundation and Yapug as well as credit-based pathways including Undergraduate Certificates and our Diploma in Engineering.
+We offer two Enabling Pathway Programs; Open Foundation and Yapug as well as credit-based pathways including our Diploma in Engineering.
 We are committed to teaching excellence, making our courses some of the most highly rated by students in the University.
 They provide students with a means to access and succeed in a degree of their choice.

 In addition to our full enabling program, we deliver NUPrep Bridging and Refresher Courses for both undergraduate and enabling students designed to improve academic skills and subject knowledge prior to the commencement of semester.
 In 2021 we also introduced a new NUPrep Plus University Preparation Program, which combines a customised list of courses with added academic and peer mentoring for commencing undergraduate students.

 Our English Language Centre has been offering English Language Intensive Courses for Overseas Students (ELICOS) since 1989, and has established a reputation for excellence in English language education.
 We teach ELICOS for academic and general purposes at varying levels of proficiency.